filipecalegario/awesome-generative-ai/README.md

 * [cleanup.pictures](https://cleanup.pictures/): remove objects, people, text and defects from any picture for free
 * [remove.bg](https://www.remove.bg/): remove background from images
 * [Quick, Draw!](https://quickdraw.withgoogle.com/): can a neural network learn to recognize doodling?
 A game to help NL by adding users drawing
-* [ChatGenius](https://chatgenius.one/?ref=agai): a software company that provides AI chatbot solution powered by GPT-4 and ChatGPT with support in over 110 languages and can be integrated seamlessly into your website or platform.
 * [Nekton.ai](https://nekton.ai/): automate your workflows with AI
 * [Documind.chat](https://documind.chat): Chat with PDF using AI.
 Documind is a powerful chat with pdf tool that lets you ask questions from your pdf documents.
 * [Snowpixel](https://snowpixel.app): Generate Images/Videos/Animations/Audio/Music/3D Objects with Text and/or Image.
 Upload your own data to create custom models.
 * [Chatpdf.so](https://chatpdf.so): Talk to PDF using GPT4 AI.
 Chatpdf.so is a chatpdf tool that lets you do question answering on your pdf documents.
-* [Yona.ai](https://yona.ai): Create deeply personalized AI chatbots from your own conversations, your stories, your data.
-You can harness the power of your chat history to build an AI companion for a nostalgic trip down memory lane, whimsical fantasies, or any other unique purpose.
+* [Yona.ai](https://yona.ai): Talk to an AI therapist who understands you, in the voice of someone special.
+You can harness the power of your chat history to train the AI to understand more the person you are dealing with or any other unique purpose.

 # Text